Nnamdi Azikiwe University: Library

-The Nnamdi Azikiwe University Library, called Festus Aghagbo Nwako Library was named after the University's pioneer Vice-Chancellor Festus Aghagbo Nwako.
+The Nnamdi Azikiwe University Library, called Festus Aghagbo Nwako Library was named after the university's pioneer vice-chancellor Festus Aghagbo Nwako.
 Although it was commissioned in March 2008, it was opened to the public in January 2009.
-The Main Library building's floor measures about 30,000sq. meters with an estimated accommodation of 3000 people.
+The Main Library building's floor measures about 30,000 sq. meters with an estimated seating capacity of 3000 students.
 The Digital Library section has a floor space of about 10,000 sq. meters.
 The medical library in Nnewi campus serves the Nnamdi Azikiwe College of Health Sciences.
 It started operations in 1986.

 Agbasi and Onugu cited that these libraries are managed by student librarians.
 It also has internet connections for academic researches.
 In 2020, the Vice Chancellor Charles Esimone upgraded the internet bandwidth to internet 3-STM-1.

 Academic Staff Union of Universities (ASUU)

 ASUU is the umbrella that holds all the academic staff in the government universities in Nigeria.
 It has influence over the tertiary educational system in Nigeria.
 However, the Unizik Chapter of the Academic Union of Universities (ASUU) has been impacting indigent students' lives in ensuring that those students do not drop out of school.
 In 2019/2020 academic session, 30 indigent students of the Nnamdi Azikiwe University, Awka, Anambra State, were selected from different faculties in the university.
 They benefited from N1.5million scholarship awards by the members of Academic Staff Union of Universities (ASUU) of the institution.
 Each beneficiary was given N50,000 each to help in sustaining them in the institution.
-The ASUU NAU branch was revived in 2012.
-Prof Ike Odimegwu was the first ASUU NAU branch chairman after the inauguration in 2012.
+The ASUU UniZik branch was revived in 2012.
+Prof Ike Odimegwu was the first branch chairman after the inauguration in 2012.